- Prepare your environment

-- Script against the target url.
+- Script against the target URL.
 Make sure that you script against the same version of the site that the monitoring point will access when it runs the script.

 - Obtain the login credentials.
 We recommend that you set up a dedicated account for the AppNeta script to log into the app being tested.
 Give it the bare permissions required for your script to run.

 - Use a clean browser.
 Remember that each time it runs, your script will be starting from a blank slate, so you’ll need to make sure the browser you are scripting in is equally clean:

 - Close all unnecessary tabs.